Paganini134/Nuclei_Segementation/README.md

-Below is a sample README file for your nuclei segmentation project using UNets.
-You can adjust any sections to better fit your project's specifics.

----

 # Nuclei Segmentation Using UNets

 This repository contains an implementation of nuclei segmentation using UNet architectures.
 The code demonstrates how to preprocess microscopy images, train a UNet model, and perform segmentation on nuclei images.
 The project is implemented in a Jupyter Notebook to facilitate easy experimentation and visualization.